Christian-Akor/Christian-Akor/README.md

 curiosity to understand how things work behind the scenes, and it has evolved into a fulfilling career.

 ### My Expertise 👀
 I specialize in full-stack web development and mobile app development.
-I have hands-on experience with languages and frameworks such as:
+I have hands-on experience with languages and frameworks.
-HTML, CSS, JavaScript.

 ### My Goals 🌱
 I'm driven by the desire to create user-friendly applications that solve real-world problems and to contribute to open-source projects.